nwg-piotr/azote/README.md

 ### Main features:

-- works on Sway
+- works on Sway;
-- uses own thumbnails, 240x135px by default
+- uses own thumbnails, 240x135px by default;
-- flips wallpapers horizontally
+- flips wallpapers horizontally;
-- splits wallpapers between 2 or more displays
+- splits wallpapers between 2 or more displays;
-- scales and crops images to detected or user-defined display dimensions
+- scales and crops images to detected or user-defined display dimensions;
-- generates a colour palette on the basis of an image
+- generates a colour palette on the basis of an image.

 ## Usage